davnn/graphtask/docs/user_guide/tutorial.rst

 Traditionally, you would have to define your processing tasks *explicitly* as a DAG by specifying how different steps of your tasks relate to each other.
 Graphtask, however, can infer the structure of the DAG, without you having to define it.
-This results in *pure*, *testable* and *declarative* functions and the complex relationships between the functions is automatically inferred for you.
+This results in *pure*, *testable* and *declarative* functions and the complex relationships between the functions is automatically inferred for you based on the names of the functions and their arguments.

 Creating your first Task
 ------------------------